casmonster/trinity/README.md

 **Portfolio Application**
 *Overview*
 This is a full-stack developer portfolio application built with modern web technologies.
-It showcases a professional portfolio for "Samuel Oladipupo" featuring sections for skills, projects, about information, and contact functionality.
+It showcases a professional portfolio for "Mugabe Trinity" featuring sections for skills, projects, about information, and contact functionality.
 The application uses a clean, modern design with smooth animations and responsive layouts.

 ***System Architecture***
 The application follows a full-stack architecture with clear separation between client and server components: